Breaking Down Multilingual Machine Translation: How Multilingual Training Benefits Each Component

-To study how multilingual training benefits each component, we train models on bilingual data with components initialized differently as follows: \begin{itemize} \item \textbf{Bilingual Only:} Models trained from scratch with no components initialized with parameters learnt from multilingual training. \item \textbf{Load encoder/decoder:} Models with trainable parameters of either encoder or decoder initialized with parameters learnt from multilingual training. \item \textbf{Load both:} Models with parameters of both encoder and decoder initialized with parameters learnt from multilingual training.
+To study how multilingual training benefits each component, we train models on bilingual data with components initialized differently as follows: \begin{itemize} \item \textbf{Bilingual Only:} Models trained from scratch with no components initialized with parameters learned from multilingual training. \item \textbf{Load encoder/decoder:} Models with trainable parameters of either encoder or decoder initialized with parameters learned from multilingual training. \item \textbf{Load both:} Models with parameters of both encoder and decoder initialized with parameters learned from multilingual training.
 This can be seen as fine-tuning the multilingual model on bilingual data. \end{itemize}

 The motivation for this paradigm is that if multilingual training is beneficial to a component, then initializing the parameters of that component should result in improvements over random initialization and training on only bilingual data.
 If \emph{load encoder} outperforms \emph{bilingual only}, then we can say that multilingual training is beneficial for the encoder, and if \emph{load decoder} outperforms we can make the analogous conclusion for the decoder.
 Thus comparing these models reveals how each component benefit from multilingual training.